An assortment of vital survival items including a flashlight, water, medication, and other essentials, key for bartering during crisis situations.

 ► Farming or Gardening Expertise

-Those who can grow their own food, will thrive in a barter economy.
-You can trade your expertise for food or other survival items if you have gardening or farming knowledge.
+Those who can grow their food will thrive in a barter economy.
+If you know about gardening or farming, you can trade your expertise for food or other survival items.

 Factors to Consider When Stockpiling Bartering Goods